Mara1395/Gericht-restaurant/README.md

 Through this project I learned:
   1. React Functional components and their reusability

-  2.React file and folder structure
+  2. React file and folder structure

-  3.Fundamental CSS properties to master flex & grid -Fundamentals of the CSS BEM Model
+  3. Fundamental CSS properties to master flex & grid -Fundamentals of the CSS BEM Model
   -From soft and pleasant animations to complex gradients +Perfectly placed media queries for satisfactory responsiveness covering almost devices